adobe/aio-cli/README.md

   --key=key                              client key

-  --kind=kind                            [default: nodejs:10] the KIND of the action runtime (example: swift:default,
+  --kind=kind                            the KIND of the action runtime (example: swift:default, nodejs:default)
-                                         nodejs:default)

   --main=main                            the name of the action entry point (function or fully-qualified method name
                                          when applicable)